ziwon/terraform-fluentd-aggregator/README.md

 $ make envrc-prod
 ```

-You may need to set up the following values in production with AWS Cloud and Elastic Cloud:
+You may need to set up the following values in production with AWS Cloud and Elastic Cloud to deploy using Terraform:

 ```
 export PROJECT_NAME=ziwon